influxdata/docs-v2/content/enterprise_influxdb/v1.9/introduction/install-and-deploy/installation/data_node_installation.md

 ## Step 1: Add appropriate DNS entries for each of your servers

 Ensure that your servers' hostnames and IP addresses are added to your network's DNS environment.
-The addition of DNS entries and IP assignment is usually site and policy specific; contact your DNS administrator for assistance as necessary.
+The addition of DNS entries and IP assignment is usually site and policy specific;
+contact your DNS administrator for assistance as necessary.
-Ultimately, use entries similar to the following (hostnames and domain IP addresses are representative).
+Ultimately, use entries similar to the following:

 | Record Type |               Hostname                |                IP |
 |:------------|:-------------------------------------:|------------------:|